-Rich and delicious Healthy Zucchini Brownies made with shredded zucchini, whole wheat flour, and no refined sugar.
-Super moist and fudgy, no one even realizes that there is two cups of zucchini packed into the recipe!
+Fudgy and chocolatey Healthy Zucchini Brownies made with shredded zucchini, whole wheat flour, and no refined sugar.
+No one ever realizes that there is 2 cups of zucchini packed into these zucchini brownies!

 Three healthy zucchini brownies stacked on top of each other.

-Plus, they are so easy to make!
-No wringing out your shredded zucchini for hours, just a quick squeeze and into the bowl they go.
-And did I mention, you can make this all in one bowl?
+• No high maintenance prep: No wringing out your shredded zucchini for hours, just a quick squeeze and into ONE bowl they go.

 Ingredients for Healthy Zucchini Brownies